hecko/saleae-logic-ISO7816-smartcard-Analyser/README.txt

-This build assumes the SDK to be located in this directory and to be called
+This build assumes the SDK to be located on the same level as this checked out directory and be called

-	SaleaeAnalyzerSdk-1.1.23
+	AnalyzerSDK

+You can checkout the AnalyzerSDK from https://github.com/saleae/AnalyzerSDK Tested with master branch with latest commit on May 12, 2017

-Unzipping the SaleaeAnalyzerSdk-1.1.23.zip distribution in this directory should do the trick.
-I norder to compile Windows version unzip the SDK into the following directories:
+I norder to compile Windows version move the SDK files into the following directories:
 - ../sdk/include - for headers (*.hpp)
-- ../sdk/lib     - for libraris
+- ../sdk/lib     - for libraries

 Files and Directories: